 See our guides for more information:

-Airport Lounge Access (Advantage: Chase)
+Airport Lounge Access (Advantage: Chase in a vacuum, Amex otherwise)

 Chase Sapphire Reserve cardholders get full Priority Pass membership.
 This allows you to freely visit any Priority Pass lounge or restaurant with up to 2 guests.
 The Green card, meanwhile, gives you only $100 per year of Lounge Buddy credit.
 Lounge Buddy is a very useful app for finding out about which lounges are available at every airport worldwide.
 Lounge Buddy also lets you pay for access to some airport lounges.
 Unfortunately, their selection is even more limited than Priority Pass.
 Here’s an example…